 Devastating floods in Libya

-On 10 September 2023, Storm Daniel made landfall in Libya causing severe weather conditions, including strong winds and sudden heavy rainfall affecting several areas in the country.
+On 10 September 2023, Storm Daniel made landfall in Libya, bringing severe weather conditions, including strong winds and sudden heavy rainfall that affected several areas in the country.
 The massive flooding killed more than 4,300 people, while more than 8,500 are still missing.
 Thousands more families have been affected due to the impact on essential services such as health, schooling and safe water supply.

 Help children in Libya